MoamenSoroor/grpc-tasks/README.md

 # grpc-tasks
-this repo. has task of gRPC Course.
+this repo. has tasks of gRPC Course.